 The completion of the financial web is nearing

 Over the last 10 years, online banking and cloud accounting have been viewed by many as two adjacent services.
 In the future, the two will become inseparable.
-Tech companies – in particular cloud accounting providers – and banks are working closer together than ever before to provide customers with the next generation financial management solutions they expect.
+Tech companies – in particular cloud hosting providers – and banks are working closer together than ever before to provide customers with the next generation financial management solutions they expect.
 A big part of this is the evolution of the Xero financial web, which uses high integrity accounting data while ensuring cybersecurity compliance to help small businesses access the capital they need to grow.